 This striking self-portrait was the last that Frida Kahlo painted.
 Self-portrait is the only piece created by the artists in 1948 due to her deteriorating health.
 In this work, Frida Kahlo wears the traditional dress of Tehuana in Mexico, with an embossed collar framing her face and replacing her usual natural background.
 The sharpness of her face and pained expression accentuates her profound emotion.

 20. Lucian Freud, Reflection, 1985

 British artist Lucian Freud is known for his figurative depictions.
 All his pieces are autobiographical, and his self-portraits were made with the help of mirrors.
 This work is a perfect example of the artistic style of its creator: each line, every defect of his face and skin are visible.
 The grandson of the psychologist Sigmund Freud is considered by many to be an artist who portrays his subjects in a brutalist manner.
 He therefore offers the public a glimpse into their minds and their worlds.

 21. Sophie Calle, Prenez soin de vous, 2007

-In 2007, Sophie Calle’s then boyfriend ended their relationship via an email which closed with the words “prenez soin de vous” – “take care of yourself”.
-She distributed this email among 107 women, chosen for their professions, and asked them to interpret his words.
-Amongst the responses are linguistic criticism, legal analyses, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
-The assorted responses are brought together in this extraordinary exploration of relationships and vulnerability.
+In 2007, Sophie Calle’s boyfriend ended their relationship by email, ending with the words “take care of yourself”.
+Sometime later, the artist distributed this email to 107 women, chosen for their professional expertise, and asked them to interpret his words.
+The answers include linguistic criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
+The different responses are brought together in this extraordinary exploration of relationships and vulnerability.